cmcmA20/cubical-mini/NAMING.md

 * Use kebab-case instead of camelCase, also for properties/lemmas related to operations.
 For example: `+-assoc`, `·-dist-right-+`.

+  Builtins and primitives can be left camelCase though.

 * Avoid referring to variable names in the names of definitions.
   For example, prefer `+-comm` to something like `m+n≡n+m`.